 Throughout his career, Ben has also co-written five science books for middle schoolers, and has written freelance science articles for multiple outlets including New Scientist, Popular Science, Science World, and Salon.
 During his time at AIP, he also helped to create and teach a science writing course for students at Northwestern High School in Hyattsville, Maryland.

-Outside of work, Ben enjoys spending time with his son, running, playing piano and other keyboards, writing music, watching movies and listening to podcasts.
+Outside of work, Ben enjoys spending time with his college-age child, going long-distance running, playing piano and other keyboards, writing music, watching movies and listening to podcasts.
 He is a big fan of progressive rock music, board games, Star Wars and science fiction in general.